mesolitica/malaya-speech/data/README.md

 Read random sentences from bahasa news.

 - voice by [Husein Zolkepli](https://www.linkedin.com/in/husein-zolkepli/).
-- Heavily speak in Selangor slang.
+- Heavily speaking in Selangor dialect.
 - Recorded using mid-end tech microphone, suitable for text to speech.
 - 44100 sample rate, random 7 - 11 words window.
 - Still on going recording.